-SPECIAL NOTE: If you start to struggle once you are set up operationally, done your Core Training and begin the business, please send your Success Worksheet to our National Sales Manager to be evaluated with management so we can get your business on track.
-Please make sure you listen to the training class on What to Do as an IAP (Sales) as your guide for your worksheet.
+SPECIAL NOTE: If you start to struggle once you are set up operationally, done your Core Training and begin the business, please make sure you listen to the training class on What to Do as an IAP (Sales) as your guide for your Success Worksheet.
 This is the road map to success.